How To Layout An ADA Aluminum Pipe Railing

 • Locate and mark the center of an end post or corner post to mark the start of the railing installation.

-How To Install ADA Railings
+How to Install ADA Railings

-1. ADA-handrail-bracketPlace each pre-assembled ADA post into position and secure into place.
+1. Place each pre-assembled ADA post into position and secure it into place.

 2. To determine each of the angles of your ramps and/or your walking surfaces, refer to the Handrail Angle Chart below.

-3. Adjust the IR85 ADA Brackets that are attached to the posts, to the degree that was found in the Handrail Angle Chart.
+3. Adjust the IR85 ADA brackets that are attached to the posts, to the degree that was found in the Handrail Angle Chart.

-4. Tighten the IR85 ADA Brackets to the correct degree.
+4. Tighten the IR85 ADA brackets to the correct degree.

 5. Begin measuring your handrail cuts at a common corner.